 The most common cause of damage with any extension method is improper application, poor maintenance, or leaving extensions in too long.
 This is why choosing an experienced stylist who specializes in extensions is critical.
 At Menagerie Style House, our extension specialists are trained in proper application techniques and will assess your hair health before recommending K-tips.

-Your natural hair continues to shed normally while wearing extensions (we naturally lose 50-100 hairs per day).
-These shed hairs get caught in the bonds rather than falling out, which can create small tangles if you don't brush regularly.
-This is normal and not a sign of damage—it's just trapped shed hair that would have fallen out anyway.
+Your natural hair continues to shed normally while wearing extensions (we naturally lose 50 to 100 hairs per day).
+These shed hairs get caught in the bonds rather than falling out, which can create small tangles if you don’t brush regularly.
+This is normal and not a sign of damage.
+It is just trapped shed hair that would have fallen out anyway.

 Can You Color or Bleach K-Tip Extensions?